Jo-Eck/ProjectPaper-2/Project/Kubernetes_Setup/ci_cd/README.md

 # Setting up the GitOps CI/CD

-This part is concerned wit setting up both the Version Control System Forgejo and the CI/CD system Jenkins. \
+This part is concerned with setting up both the Version Control System Forgejo and the CI/CD system Jenkins. \
 While Forgeo is a fork of Gitea, it is still sparcely documented and thus we will not setup the runner system of Forgejo, but instead use Jenkins for CI/CD.